 |

-Racism is a serious problem in Taiwan.
+Racism Racism is a serious problem in Taiwan.
 Blue-eyed, blonde people are preferred, with dark people on the bottom.
 Chinese racism is every bit as nasty as its western cousin (maybe more so, given that it is not really recognized as a problem here).
 However, foreigners of African descent will be able to find jobs.
 I know of several African-Americans working and dating here, although they all encounter prejudice, which I have witnessed myself on several occasions.
-For another take, read
+For another take, read this excellent letter taking issue with my POV. |

 A view of Taimali, an impoverished little fishing village on the southeast coast. |